 This master musician from Tanzania was a WOMAD Festival favourite for many years, and not just because of his extraordinary voice, which had a five-octave range.
 Zawose was also a consummate musician and a charismatic performer and anyone who saw him leading workshops at festivals or in schools knows the rapport he could establish with audiences of all ages.

 Zawose grew up on a farm in Doduma, teaching himself to sing and play the music of his people, the Wagogo, while he herded the family's cows.
 He gained such a reputation that Tanzania's first president Julius Nyrere invited him to come to Dar es Salaam, the country's capital.
-Zawose then toured abroad, appearing in this country in the mid-eighties with the Master Musicians of Tanzania.
-Ian Anderson, editor of Folk Roots, recalled: "He seems to have at least three voices from different parts of his throat, sliding from one to another with breathtaking ease."
+Zawose then toured abroad, appearing in England in the mid-eighties with the Master Musicians of Tanzania. fRoots editor Ian Anderson recalled: "He seems to have at least three voices from different parts of his throat, sliding from one to another with breathtaking ease."
 While in the UK, the Master Musicians recorded a number of studio sessions, released on Triple Earth as Tanzania Yetu (1985) and Mateso (1987).

-Hukwe Zawose, who died in 2003, was a musician of great significance - both as a national treasure and a magical character of almost mythical proportions amongst his own people and to his fans around the world.
+Hukwe Zawose died in 2003.
+He was a musician of great significance - both as a national treasure and as a magical character of almost mythical proportions amongst his own people and to his fans around the world.